-(e) Effects of unobservable input on fair value measurement
+(e) Effects of unobservable inputs on fair value measurement

 The fair value of the unlisted renewable resource investee funds fluctuates in response to changes in specific assumptions for that particular investee as determined by the external manager.
 Although the Fund believes its estimates of fair value in Level 3 are appropriate, the use of different methodologies or assumptions could lead to different measurements of fair value and net assets attributable to holders of redeemable units.
-The following table shows how the net assets attributable to holders of redeemable units would change if the valuation of the private equity and private debt investments were calculated by adjusting the respective net assets and debt by 10%.
+The following table shows how the net assets attributable to holders of redeemable units would change if the valuation of the private equity investments were calculated by adjusting the respective net assets 10%.

-2014
+2015 2014

-[in 000s]
+(in 000s) (in 000s)

-Increase in fair value \$ 4,752
+Favorable \$ 8,086 \$ 4,752

-Decrease in fair value (\$ 4,752)
+Unfavorable \$ (8,086) \$ (4,752)